FRBCesab/calcofi/README.md

 - Ask user to extact point values
 - Save data (`.csv` file) in the [`outputs/`](https://github.com/FRBCesab/calcofi/tree/main/outputs) directory

-After this pipeline is completed for one image, the next image is automatically loaded until all images are processed.
+After this pipeline is completed for one image, the next image is automatically loaded until all images are processed (except if the argument `image` is not `NULL`).

 When the output (`.csv` file) is created, the image is considered as processed and it will never be imported again by `digitizer()`.
 Thus user can digitize maps over a long period.